Wolox/react-bootstrap/README.md

 - ### Clean

-Create a clean project with the most used libraries of React
+Create a clean project using crate-react-app as baseline with some small addition to its configuration.

 - ### Customized